MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwnerlessGroupPolicy.md

 ```

 ### -EnabledGroupIds
-Optionally, if you dont want to enable the policy on all the groups in your tenant you can specify a small set of comma separated group guids on which you want to enable the policy.
-A valid value is a list of upto 10 comma separated group guids.
+The EnabledGroupIds parameter specifies a list of groups to enable the policy on if you don't want to enable the policy on all groups in your organization.
+You can specify a maximum of 10 group GUIDs separated by commas.

 ```yaml
 Type: String[]